 Asbestos in the Courthouse

-For two years during the 1980s, U.S. Engineering made a number of renovations to the Jackson County courthouse, and they used asbestos-containing materials to complete the project.
+For two years during the 1980s, U.S. Engineering made a number of renovations to the Jackson County courthouse.
+They used asbestos-containing materials to complete the project.
 Asbestos dust and residue literally scattered everywhere during the renovations, even seeping through the vents as workers cut through asbestos-containing pipes.

 U.S. Engineering defended itself, stating that regulations were always followed, even when they were shown proof.